Summary

 Preparing for your dental appointment

-If you are experiencing pain or sensitivity in your teeth, make an appointment with your dentist as soon as possible.
+If you are experiencing pain or sensitivity in your teeth, make an appointment with your dentist or other dental practitioner as soon as possible.

 To prepare for your appointment, it is a good idea to: